mpv-player/mpv/DOCS/man/en/options.rst

     to fix the playback speed for frame-based subtitle formats.
 Works for external text subtitles only.

-    .. admonition:: Examples
+    .. admonition:: Example

-        - ``--sub-speed=25/23.976`` plays frame based subtitles which have been loaded assuming a framerate of 23.976 at 25 FPS.
+        `--sub-speed=25/23.976`` plays frame based subtitles which have been loaded assuming a framerate of 23.976 at 25 FPS.

 ``--sws=<n>``
     Specify the software scaler algorithm to be used with ``--vf=scale``.
 This